-- Navy blue V-neck pleated jumper, (item # 1046) OR navy blue scooter w/square buckle belt, (item# 1418). - Plain, navy blue pants (item # 1693), or similar docker style.
-Navy blue Bermuda shorts (item # 1349) or similar, longer shorts. - Short or long sleeve polo (item #s 1009 & 1012) OR any solid color purchased at any store. - White blouse, long or short sleeve (item #s 1593 & 1594) OR similar purchased at any store. - Plain navy (no emblems) blue sweater, zipper style hoodie or fleece purchased through the school or at any store (item #s 1604 & 1371).
-Jackets cannot be worn in the classroom. - Tights or knee socks must be navy blue purchased at any store.
-Navy blue "leggings" can be worn under jumper or skirt for winter warmth. - Dress shoes (black or brown) strap or tie, must be Mary Jane style or similar, no boots.
-Select with safety in mind for stair climbing and play OR Sneakers (some design is okay); white or blue socks of any style can be worn with sneakers. - Make-up is prohibited, please use discretion regarding nail polish, hair accessories/color and jewelry; dangling earrings can be dangerous at gym or on nature walks. - Gym uniform plain navy blue sweatpants or shorts purchased at any store.
+• Navy blue V-neck pleated jumper, (item # 1046) OR navy blue scooter w/side buckle belt, (item# 1302).
+Old style with center square belt buckle is still acceptable but has since been discontinued.

+• Plain, navy blue pants (item # 1693), or similar docker style.
+Navy blue Bermuda shorts (item # 1349) or similar, longer shorts.

+• Short or long sleeve polo (item #s 1009 & 1012) OR any solid color purchased at any store.

+• White blouse, long or short sleeve (item #s 1593 & 1594) OR similar purchased at any store.

+• Plain navy (no emblems) blue sweater, zipper style hoodie or fleece purchased through the school or at any store OR (item #s 1604 & 1371).
+Jackets cannot be worn in the classroom.

+• Tights or knee socks must be navy blue purchased at any store.
+Navy blue "leggings" can be worn under jumper or skirt for winter warmth.

+• Dress shoes (black or brown) strap or tie, must be Mary Jane style or similar, no boots.
+Select with safety in mind for stair climbing and play OR Sneakers (some design is okay); white or blue socks of any style can be worn with sneakers.

+• Make-up is prohibited, please use discretion regarding nail polish, hair accessories/color and jewelry; dangling earrings can be dangerous at gym or on nature walks. • Gym uniform - plain navy blue sweatpants or shorts purchased at any store.
 Short/long sleeve shirt with school logo can be purchased through the school.